lambdaclass/concrete/docs/ARITHMETIC_POLICY.md

 ### 10.2 Wrapping arithmetic and proofs

-Wrapping intrinsics (`wrapping_add`, etc.) are not eligible for the proof subset.
-The proof model uses Lean's unbounded `Int` and has no modular arithmetic semantics.
-A function that uses wrapping intrinsics fails the proof eligibility gate.
+The proof model has one modular operator: `addw 32` — wrapping add mod 2³² at `u32`, forced by SHA-256's compression rounds and message schedule.
+So `wrapping_add` on `u32` **is** eligible for the proof subset and extracts to it (`Concrete.ProofCore.binOpToPBinOp .wrappingAdd .u32 = some (.addw 32 false)`).
+The proof model faithfully matches the runtime here: `wrapping_add` wraps mod 2³² and never traps, exactly as `addw 32` evaluates.
+This is why the proof-carrying SHA-256 example (`examples/hmac_sha256`) uses `wrapping_add` throughout — ordinary checked `+` would both trap at runtime AND extract to mathematical `add`, neither of which is the mod-2³² semantics SHA-256 requires.

-If wrapping arithmetic needs to be proved, the proof must be written directly in Lean against a modular-arithmetic model, not through the Concrete proof pipeline.
-This is a future extension.
+What is NOT yet modeled, and so stays out of the proof subset: `wrapping_sub`, `wrapping_mul`, wrapping at widths other than `u32`, and all saturating intrinsics.
+A function that uses those fails the proof eligibility gate.
+They are append-only follow-ups; until then, code needing them must be proved directly in Lean against an explicit model, not through the Concrete pipeline.

 ### 10.3 Division and proofs